codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is the tallest building in the world?
-The library – it’s got the most stories!
+This morning I was wondering where the sun was, but then it dawned on me.

 ## Daily Trivia

-The name of technology company HP stands for what?
+On which day did the World Wide Web go online?
- 1. Howard Packmann
+ 1. December 17, 1996
- 2. Husker-Pollosk
+ 2. November 12, 1990
- 3. Hellman-Pohl
+ 3. November 24, 1995
- 4. Hewlett-Packard
+ 4. December 20, 1990

 <details>
   <summary>Answer</summary>
-  Hewlett-Packard
+  December 20, 1990
 </details>